hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 var marker = L.marker([42.349239, -71.041342]).addTo(map);
 ```
 > **JS** *`var` stands for variable.
 Variables store data so that they can be used later on in the program.
 > Here the keyword `var` creates a new variable named `marker`.
-The value stored is a Leaflet marker which is immediatly added to our map.*
+The value stored is a Leaflet marker which is immediately added to our map.*

 :arrow_forward: Add another 4 markers. (friends, places you lived or visited?). **Note: give the `var` another name every time.** Example: